 Beth Rodgers, Author

 Beth Rodgers holds both a Bachelor’s and Master’s degree in Secondary English Education from the University of Michigan and Wayne State University, respectively.
-Beth has taught high school and middle school English, as well as courses at Baker College of Clinton Township, MI.
+She has taught high school and middle school English, as well as courses at Baker College of Clinton Township, MI.
 Beth has written two young adult novels, Freshman Fourteen and Sweet Fifteen, which center around high school freshman, Margot Maples.
-Beth is currently working on a children’s holiday picture book.
-Beth enjoys instilling her love of writing and literature into students, as well as during writing presentations and workshops with library groups.
+Currently working on a children’s holiday picture book, Beth enjoys instilling her love of writing and literature into students, as well as during writing presentations and workshops with library groups.
 Beth’s other interests include reading and reviewing young adult novels, watching television and films, and spending time with her husband, David, and three sons, Evan, Jared, and Noah.

 Developmental Editing Components